Lyrdinn/Projet-Minicraft/README.md

 Our basic implementation was :

 - Create a map of cubes using perlin noise
-- Create a camera and movements
+- Create a camera and a player controller
-- Create a basic water and post processing shader
+- Add water and post processing shaders

 What I did on top of that :